Data-Sci-2025/Analysis-of-Code-Switching-by-Korean-Popular-Artists/data-processing.md

 ### English Highlights

+The data gets more interesting as we zoom into what English words are found in the songs.
+Below are snapshots of the English makeup of the four title tracks from the albums in this study:

 ``` r
 #taking a closer look at the English lyrics in each title track:
 filter(debuttitle, language == "English") ->> adoreu